Iterable/iterable-swift-sdk/README.md

 To customize the time delay between successive in-app messages (default value of 30 seconds), set `IterableConfig.inAppDisplayInterval` to an appropriate value (in seconds).

-#### Tracking Custom events
+#### Tracking custom events

 Custom events can be tracked using `IterableAPI.track(event:...)` calls.

-#### Updating User Fields
+#### Updating user fields

 User fields can be modified using `IterableAPI.updateUser` call.
 You also have `updateEmail` and `updateSubscriptions` methods.

-#### Disabling Push Notifications to a Device
+#### Disabling push notifications to a device

 When a user logs out, you typically want to disable push notifications to that user/device.
 This can be accomplished by calling `disableDeviceForCurrentUser`.
 Please note that it will only attempt to disable the device if you have previously called `registerToken`.

 In order to re-enable push notifcations to that device, simply call `registerToken` as usual when the user logs back in.

-#### Uninstall Tracking
+#### Uninstall tracking

 Iterable will track uninstalls with no additional work by you.

-This is implemented by sending a second push notification some time (currently, twelve hours) after the original campaign.
-If we receive feedback that the device's token is no longer valid, we assign an uninstall to the device, attributing it to the most recent campaign within twelve hours.
-A "real" campaign send (as opposed to the later "ghost" send) can also trigger recording an uninstall.
-In this case, if there was no previous campaign within the attribution period, an uninstall will still be tracked, but it will not be attributed to any campaign.
+To do this, Iterable sends a silent push notification some time (currently, twelve hours) after a campaign has been sent.
+Based on this silent push notification, if Iterable receives feedback that the device token is no longer valid, it assigns an uninstall to the device based on the prior campaign.
+Similarly, if a "real" campaign uncovers an invalid device token, it will also check for a prior (within twelve hours) campaign to mark as the cause for the uninstall.
+If there was no recent campaign, Iterable still tracks the uninstall, but does not attribute it to a campaign.

 # Rich Push Notifications